pielesju/study/readme.md

 This repository contains all the files of my studies at the [IU International University of Applied Sciences](https://www.iu.de/).
+This repository is primarily used to self organisation, but you can use this contents for inspiration or as a source of learning material for yourself.

 [B.Sc.
 Computer Science 180cp - Distance Learning](https://www.iu-fernstudium.de/bachelor/informatik/)